 While I love doing the traditional touristy things, I always try to visit at least one local hangout.
 In Philly, that’s the downtown Kawaii Kitty Cafe.

 Cat cafes are popping up all over the country, but this one in the City of Brotherly Love is a little different.
 It has cute Japanese Kawaii decor, pastel snacks and some of the most mellow, well-groomed cool cats around.

 From there, it’s a pleasant walk to the Delaware River.
 On summer nights, cross the boardwalk and see the changing colored lights at Spruce Street Harbor Park.

-Almost any kind of cuisine you can imagine, it’s in the Delaware Valley.
-Microbreweries abound as do cafes serving up cheesesteaks and soft pretzels, even outside Philly.
+Almost any kind of cuisine you can imagine?
+You’ll find something for every tastebud in the Delaware Valley.
+Microbreweries abound as do cafés serving up cheesesteaks and soft pretzels, even outside Philly.

 With so much to see in the area, the best tip I can offer is to dine at places already on your itinerary.
 At the zoo, there’s healthy, chef-inspired options at the 34th Street Market and drinks in the open-air beer garden.

 For something fancier away from the city, Paramour in suburban Wayne, Pennsylvania, dishes up new American cuisine with a seasonal menu.
 I never order a salad, but the seafood-laden North East Louis was so fresh, I had no regrets.
 Their seasonal flatbread and soup left just enough room for dessert.